quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 - There are also `Time limit` and `Memory limit` input boxes, because the stress-tested solution might not work well under the original problem's constraints.
-- The `total-time-limit` is the total time to do stresses.
+- The `Total time limit` is the total time to do stresses.
 If `60 seconds` is chosen, the stress will repeatedly run till the $1$ minute mark is reached.
 - Finally, Polygon allows us to choose which solutions to run.
 Note that it is **not necessary** to add the model solution to the stress, since Polygon will